Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

-A community of African Cichlids will establish a pecking order within their tank, from the dominant fish down to the weakest.
-For this reason this is one of rare cases when it is okay to slightly overstock (and over-filter) a freshwater tank.
+A community of African cichlids will establish a pecking order within their tank, from the dominant fish down to the weakest.
+For this reason, this is one of the rare cases when it is okay to slightly overstock (and over-filter) a freshwater tank.
 More fish means more targets for the dominant fish and ultimately less stress for the overall population.

-If you intend to stock African Cichlids please take the time to research their requirements thoroughly before building your tank.
-A Cichlid tank is a beautiful thing, but done wrong it can be a disaster.
+If you intend to stock African cichlids please take the time to research their requirements thoroughly before building your tank.
+They are among the most colorful freshwater tropical fish, and a cichlid tank is a beautiful thing, but done wrong it can be a disaster.
 Learn as much as you can about them before proceeding!

 You should consider it as such, and care for it appropriately.
 These are fish with unique personalities.
 Oscar keepers report intelligent fish that learn to recognize their owners, and sometimes even allow themselves to be touched (can you pet a fish?).

 This is a fish with specific needs, so once again be sure to do your homework before purchasing.
 In a 55-gallon tank, your oscar will have no tankmates, so you can set up a home just for him.

 Like the oscar, the green spotted puffer can live for over a decade.
 These are fish that require a commitment, just like a dog or cat.
 But they are also among the most rewarding fish to keep.
 They are round, solid fish that grow to around six inches in length.